opal/opal/README.md

 When using `Opal.parse()` as above, the generated code will be run as soon as the page loads.
-Open the browsers console and you should see the 4 numbers printed to the console.
+Open the browsers console and you should see the message printed to the console.

 ## Builder and Dependency Builder